 - Pelvic Floor Disorders

 - Departments: Biomedical Informatics - Adjunct Professor, Family & Preventive Medicine - Professor, Population Health Sciences - Adjunct Professor

 Salt Lake City, UT 84108

-In the mid-1990’s, she developed additional expertise in health services research including coursework in health policy, health economics, medical sociology, clinical quality improvement (CQI), and qualitative and quantitative methodologies; with continuing education in mixed methods (QUAL/QUAN) research.
+In the mid-1990’s, I developed additional expertise in health services research including coursework in health policy, health economics, medical sociology, clinical quality improvement (CQI), and qualitative and quantitative methodologies; with continuing education in mixed methods (QUAL/QUAN) research.

 Topics: Women's pelvic floor disorders; health of our aging population; chronic disease; health care access and quality, health services innovations

 Methodologies: biostatistics, causal methods, qualitative research methods, mixed and multiple methods (QUAL/QUAN).